 As AI continues to evolve, B2B go-to-market teams stand to benefit significantly from upcoming trends and innovations.
 Here’s what the future may hold:

-With advancements in AI efficiency, models are expected to require less computational power, which not only speeds up processes but also reduces operational costs.
+With advancements in AI efficiency, models are expected to require fewer computational resources, which not only speeds up processes but also reduces operational costs.

 The development of new AI architectures, potentially moving away from traditional transformers, promises models that are not only faster but also more capable of handling diverse datasets.